sourcegraph/about/handbook/communication/rfcs/index.md

 - You want thoughtful feedback from team members on our globally-distributed remote team.
 - You want to surface an idea, tension, or feedback.
 - You want to define a project or design brief to drive project collaboration.
-- You need to surface and communicate around a highly cross-functional decision [formal decision-making process](../decisions.md).
+- You need to surface and communicate around a highly cross-functional decision with our [formal decision-making process](../decisions.md).

 ### Don’t use an RFC when…